These things to do in Beaumont with kids will keep you busy all day!

 The location is 830 South 11th Street.

 About 16 miles from Beaumont is the Big Thicket Getaway at Village Creek State Park.
 Things to do at the park are camping, picnicking, fishing, hiking, mountain biking, geocache, nature, and wildlife.

 Beaumont Botanical Gardens

-Beaumont Botanical Gardens, part of Tyrrell Park, is a beautiful location for a family hike or romantic stroll.
-Beautiful plants, flowers, and foliage kept us oohing and ahhing as we traversed the lovely grounds.
+Beaumont Botanical Gardens, part of Tyrrell Park, is a beautiful location for a family hike.
+Beautiful plants, flowers, and foliage kept us oohing and ahhing as we traversed through the lovely outdoor gardens.

 Running, playing, and cutting up as a family is how we enjoy ourselves while getting a little exercise on a road trip.
 This trip was a fun family outing and the perfect environment for capturing memories on camera.

 Several people were walking around getting their photos taken by photographers, even on this chilly day.
 Beaumont Botanical Gardens is a charming place to explore with the kids.